RednibCoding/NonoGL/README.md

 2. **Copy the 'minig' folder into your project**.

 3. **Compile your project with FreeGLUT and OpenGL**:
     Ensure you link against FreeGLUT and OpenGL libraries.
+(Comes with minig)

     Example for Linux:
     ```sh